Guac Camera Troubleshooting

 • Auto Power Off is enabled

-• The Canon DSLR Camera battery adapter cable is not fully connected
+• The Canon DSLR camera battery adapter cable is not fully connected

 • Look inside the Guac Head and confirm that the battery adapter cable is securely connected to the bottom of the camera

-• Check the settings on the Canon DSLR Camera to ensure that Auto Power Off is disabled
+• Check the settings on the Canon DSLR camera to ensure that Auto Power Off is disabled

 Back to top